MTandHJ/freerec/README.md

-FreeRec is a personal repository designed for fast data pre-processing and model training.
+FreeRec is a personal repository designed for easy data pre-processing and model training.
-I am a beginner in the field of recommender systems, so much of FreeRec's design may not be as effective.
+I am a beginner in the field of recommender systems, so much of FreeRec's designs may not be as effective.
 In addition, you are free to specify your own framework based on FreeRec.

 ## Requirements: